 Customer Analytics brings together a powerhouse team of Wharton faculty from operations, information, and decisions; legal studies and business ethics; marketing; and statistics.
 They guide participants through the most current theories and best practices for designing and implementing a data analysis strategy, while continuously linking the learning to the class’s real-life challenges.

 You will explore customer analytics using the three foundational pillars of analytics:

-- Descriptive Analytics takes you through the different types of customer data and how it can be visualized, ultimately helping you leverage your findings and strengthen your decision-making.
+- Descriptive Analytics examines the different types of customer data and how they can be visualized, ultimately helping you leverage your findings and strengthen your decision making.

-- Predictive Analytics explores the potential uses of the data, once it is collected and interpreted.
+- Predictive Analytics explores the potential uses of the data once collected and interpreted.
 You’ll learn to utilize different modeling tools, such as regression analysis, and estimate relationships among variables to predict future end-user behavior.

-- Prescriptive Analytics takes you through the final step — formulizing concrete recommendations based on your data.
-These recommendations can be directed toward a variety of efforts, including pricing, as well as social-platform outreach.
+- Prescriptive Analytics takes you through the final step — formulating concrete recommendations based on your data.
+These recommendations can be directed toward a variety of efforts, including pricing and social-platform outreach.

 Live Case Study